 If a case were filed claiming negligence or willful and wanton conduct by the party or parties who caused the death, then yes that would amount to a wrongful death claim and a separate count for a survival action if the decedent survived the injuries that caused the death for any length of time.
 In...Read more »

 Your questions raises more questions.
 Yes, it's possible to settle a case within 6 months.
 Whether you should do so depends on the nature of your injuries, the liability of the involved drivers, and the willingness of the insurance company to resolve the matter.
-If you have to file suit in CT it...Read more »
+If you have to file suit in...Read more »

 Attacked while sitting in chair.
 Concussion and waiting on MRI results for shoulder tear.
 Police said they would file report with courts, now they want to question attacker prior to filing.
 Is that typical?

 You should consult with a personal injury attorney as soon as possible if you have not done so already.
 Also you should discuss the criminal aspect with an attorney who would have experience in this as well to determine if you need to appear or speak with the victim's advocacy office.
-Feel free to...Read more »
+Feel...Read more »

 I would be interested in discussing the matter with you.
 From the limited amount of facts that you provided, I am not sure that I can give any kind of appropriate answer.
 And in fact left me with more questions.
 Please feel free to contact me at my office at 2:03.
 870. 6700.
 Thank you